masc-ucsc/docs/docs/pyrope/00-hwdesign.md

 In this document, a hardware artifact is a "strange" or "unexpected" behavior for a reasonable software programmer.
-It is not a lack of feature in a language like not having recursion or not having type checking or some strange syntax.
+It is not a lack of features in a language like not having recursion or not having type checking or some strange syntax.
 An artifact is some strange behavior different from the typical software languages.